Content-based Video Indexing and Retrieval Using Corr-LDA: Introduction

 We propose to use an extension of LDA \cite{BleiLDA} called the Correspondence-LDA, familiarized by Blei and Jordan \cite{BleiCorr} to bridge the gap between low level video representation and high level semantics comprehensively.
 Our approach is significantly different from the discussed approaches because we model the problem in the probabilistic framework where both captions and videos are said to be generated from a set of topics.
 Moreover, we use a bag-of-words representation for both video content and text.
 Particularly, we differ from Blei's usage of Corr-LDA for image annotation and retrieval in the following two aspects:

 \begin{enumerate} \item Blei et al. segment an image into different regions and the feature vectors for each of those regions are computed.
 We do not perform any such segmentation for videos

 \item We use the bag-of-words representation for feature vectors.
-As a consequence, we use multinomial distribution where as Blei et al. assume that visual words are sampled from a multivariate gaussian distribution
+As a consequence, we use Multinomial distribution where as Blei et al. assume that visual words are sampled from a Multivariate-Gaussian distribution

 \end{enumerate}